-Don’t worry: choosing the right type of fuel for your car is incredibly easy.
+Don’t worry: Answering the question, “What the best gas for my car?” is incredibly easy.
 In just a few minutes, you can easily determine what fuel you should be putting in your car at the gas station.
-In this article, Part 1 helps you decide if you need diesel or gasoline, and Part 2 describes which grade of fuel you should choose.

 While diesel is far less common than gasoline, diesel vehicles often get terrific gas mileage.
 And, at many gas stations, diesel fuel is cheaper than gasoline.
 As a result, a lot of people wonder whether they can put diesel fuel in their car.
-Unless you have a diesel vehicle, the answer is no. Cars are designed to run either gasoline, or diesel fuel: gas cars cannot run on diesel, and diesel vehicles cannot run with gasoline.
+Unless you have a diesel vehicle, the answer is no. Gas cars cannot run on diesel, and diesel vehicles cannot run on gasoline.

 If you have a diesel fuel vehicle, the answer to this question is simple.
 Most gas stations only carry one grade of diesel fuel, and that will work just fine for your car.

-If your vehicle runs on gasoline, then you have three options at the gas station: regular, mid-grade, and premium.
-Unlike with gasoline and diesel fuel, you can choose any of the three options and your car will still run.
+If your vehicle runs on gasoline, then you have three options at the gas station: Regular, mid-grade, and premium.
+You can choose any of the three options and your car will still run.

-However, some vehicles suggest that you use premium fuel.
+However, it’s suggested that you use premium fuel for some vehicles.
 Once again, you can consult the inside of your gas cap, the information plate on the driver’s door panel, or the owner’s manual for this information.

-If your vehicle advises “premium gasoline recommended”, then it’s less important to use premium.
+If your vehicle says “premium gasoline recommended,” then it’s less important to use premium.
 However, you will experience better performance if you opt for the premium gasoline.

 Choosing the right fuel for your vehicle doesn’t have to be hard.
-All it takes is checking the information stated by your manufacturer, and determining how important your vehicle’s performance is to you.
-Take those into consideration, and you’ll be in great shape at the gas station.
+All you have to do is check the information provided by your manufacturer and determine how important your vehicle’s performance is to you.
+Take those into consideration and you’ll be in great shape at the gas station.